Charles Brett (police officer): History

 In the ensuing police crackdown, many people, mostly Irish, were targeted for arrest.
 A £300 reward (approximately £25,000 in 2019) for information aiding the recapture of Kelly and Deasy went unclaimed.
 Various terms of imprisonment were handed down.
 Five people were sentenced to death but three, William Allen, Michael Larkin and Michael O’Brien, were executed - the last people in Manchester to be - and became known as the Manchester Martyrs amongst Irish nationalists; they had taken part in the ambush but Rice - the shooter (in Court, Allen was accused of firing the fatal shot) - Kelly and Deasy all escaped to live in the U.S.A.
-Burke - the organiser - was later arrested on a separate issue and spent four years of a fifteen-year sentence in gaol.
+Burke - the organiser - was later arrested on a separate issue and spent four years of a fifteen-year sentence in jail.
 Despite the initial outrage and some clear prejudice, the process and result of the trials was reported as unsatisfactory to an impartial observer.